 Ankle fractures account for nearly 10% of all bone fractures today.
-At Ankle & Foot Doctors of New Jersey, skilled podiatrist Jay Bhuta, DPM, and the team provide the best in minimally invasive ankle fracture care at their offices in Milburn, Union, Westfield, and Livingston, New Jersey.
+The doctors at Ankle & Foot Doctors of New Jersey provide the best in minimally invasive ankle fracture care at their offices in Milburn, Union, Westfield, and Livingston, New Jersey.
 To learn how you can heal an ankle fracture without major surgery, call the office nearest you or book your appointment using online scheduling today.

 What is an ankle fracture?

 An ankle fracture is a break in one of the three bones that make up your ankle.
 These include:

 Any break in these bones is an ankle fracture.
 The most common type of ankle fracture is a lateral malleolus fracture, which affects the knobby protrusion on your outer ankle.

 Ankle fractures can be either displaced or nondisplaced.
 A nondisplaced fracture occurs when the break doesn’t move the bone out of position.
 A displaced fracture occurs when the two (or more) parts of the bone separate completely so they no longer line up.

 What are the symptoms of an ankle fracture?